Global control aspects for long waves in nonlinear dispersive media: Auxiliary results

 \subsection{Acknowledgments}

-CF was supported by CNPq grants 306475/2017-0, 408181/2018-4, CAPES-PRINT grant 88881.311964/2018-01, MATHAMSUD grant 88881.520205/2020-01 and Propesqi (UFPE) \textit{via} ``produ\c{c}\~{a}o qualificada".
-AG was supported by PNPD-CAPES INCTMat grant number 88887505895/2020-00.
+Capistrano–Filho was supported by CNPq grant 307808/2021-1, CAPES grants 88881.311964/2018-01 and 88881.520205/2020-01, MATHAMSUD grant 21-MATH-03 and Propesqi (UFPE).
+Gomes was supported by PNPD-INCTMat Capes grant 88887505895/2020-00.
 This work was done during the postdoctoral visit of the second author at the Universidade Federal de Pernambuco, who thanks the host institution for the warm hospitality.